blinds52/odata/minutes/odata-meeting-31_on-20130404-minutes.md

 Discussion:

-* Mike and Mike suggest opening the issue, but work offline on it and jump to next issue during the meeting.
+* Mike and Ralf suggest opening the issue, but work offline on it and jump to next issue during the meeting.

 ODATA-316: